 Committees shall consist of a Chairperson and a Vice-Chairperson, with three or more additional members who will be appointed by the President for the following year.
 The Vice-Chairperson will normally succeed to the Chairperson.
-Suggestions as to who could be Vice-Chairperson may be given to the Vice-President before the annual conference who will submit recommendations for Vice-Chairperson to the President-Elect.
-Appointments of committee Chairperson, Vice-Chairperson, and committee members will be made by the new President.
-All Active members are urged to convey their particular interests and capabilities to the 1st and Vice-Presidents, so that members may have the opportunity to serve on committees of their choice.
+Suggestions as to who could be Vice-Chairperson may be given to the President-Elect.
+Appointments of committee Chairperson, Vice-Chairperson, and committee members will be made by the President.

+All Active members are urged to convey their particular interests and capabilities to the Presidentelect and Vice-President, so that members may have the opportunity to serve on committees of their choice.

-All committee chairpersons are urged to submit written reports to the President and Executive Secretary 40 days prior to holding annual meetings.
+All committee chairpersons are urged to submit written reports to the President and Executive Secretary 40 days prior to the annual meeting.